-- As soon as practicable, and within 24 hours of the discovery, ICM shall inform: - The Director and/or a Section Manager of the Resource Use Directorate (RUD); - Heritage New Zealand infonorthern@heritage.org.nz, 09 307 9920; - The relevant Territorial Authority;

-- o NZ Police if the discovery is of potential human remains; and - o The appropriate Mana Whenua representative. - ICM shall assist with any investigation as required, and proffer a site inspection for initial assessment and response with the RUD, and all other parties that have expressed an interest to attend. - If the accidental discovery is of potential human remains the remainder of the process does not apply until the NZ Police confirm they have no further interest. - Following the site inspection and consultation between all parties, RUD and Heritage NZ will determine the statutory requirements and Mana Whenua will determine cultural requirements. - Works may only recommence within the area of the discovery upon the written approval of the Resource Use Directorate, after considering the following matters: - Mana Whenua interests and values; - o Protocols agreed upon by Mana Whenua and ICM; - o ICM's interests; - Any Heritage New Zealand authorisations; - Any archaeological or scientific evidence; and - The assessment of the discovery by a registered archaeologist.
+- As soon as practicable, and within 24 hours of the discovery, ICM shall inform: - The appropriate Mana Whenua representative; - The Director and/or a Section Manager of RUD; - Heritage New Zealand infonorthern@heritage.org.nz, 09 307 9920; - The relevant Territorial Authority; - o NZ Police if the discovery is of potential human remains. - ICM shall assist with any investigation as required, and proffer a site inspection for initial assessment and response with RUD and all other parties that have expressed an interest in attending. - If the accidental discovery is of potential human remains the remainder of the process does not apply until the NZ Police confirm they have no further interest. - Following the site inspection and consultation between all parties, RUD and Heritage NZ will determine the statutory requirements and Mana Whenua will determine cultural requirements. - Works may only recommence within the area of the discovery upon the written approval of the Resource Use Directorate, after considering the following matters: - Mana Whenua interests and values; - o Protocols agreed upon by Mana Whenua and ICM; - ICM's interests; - Any Heritage New Zealand authorisations; - o Any archaeological or scientific evidence; and - The assessment of the discovery by a registered archaeologist.